 The general design, the receiver, stock, and fore-end, is that of the rifle though shortened.
-The rotating bolt breech closing system was modified to a simple blowback bolt, but the rifle’s hammer mechanism was retained, so that, like the Steyr AUG 9 Para, this weapon fires from a closed bolt.
-The actual mechanism was altered, however, to allow for single shots, automatic fire or three-round bursts, the latter being somewhat unusual on submachine guns.
+FAMAE modified the rotating bolt breech closing system to a simple blowback bolt, but the rifle’s hammer mechanism was retained so that, like the Steyr AUG 9 Para, this weapon fires from a closed bolt.
+However, the actual mechanism was altered to allow for single shots, automatic fire, or three-round bursts, the latter being somewhat unusual on submachine guns.

 A new 9mm barrel was designed and fitted.
 The magazine was made in translucent plastic so that the contents can be seen at any time; it is also fitted with protruding lugs on one side and keyhole-like slots on the other so that two or three magazines can be clipped together.
-One can be inserted into the magazine housing on the weapon, leaving the others exposed.
+One can be inserted into the magazine housing the weapon, exposing the others.

-When the first magazine is empty, it is simple to slip it out, shift the lot sideways and slip a fresh magazine into position – far quicker than withdrawing fresh magazine from a pouch and fitting it in place, then having to pick up the old magazine.
+When the first magazine is empty, it is simple to slip it out, shift the lot sideways and slip a fresh magazine into position – far quicker than withdrawing a new magazine from a pouch and fitting it in place, then having to pick up the old magazine.

-The selector has four settings: safe, single shot, 3-round burst and fully automatic.
-Some models were made in a semi-auto only configuration for law enforcement and civilian customers.
+The selector has four settings: safe, single shot, 3-round burst, and fully automatic.
+Some models were made semi-auto-only for law enforcement and civilian customers.

-Three models of the FAMAE SAF submachine guns are made; the standard model with a fixed plastic butt; standard with a side-folding tubular metal butt; and a silenced model with an integral silencer (FAMAE SAF SD) and folding butt.
+Three models of the FAMAE SAF submachine guns are made; the standard model with a fixed plastic butt, the standard with a side-folding tubular metal butt, and a silenced model with an integral silencer (FAMAE SAF SD) and folding butt.

-The SAF-200 is a modernised variant, which is being tested by FAMAE and the Chilean Army.
-It includes a new retractable and foldable stock, a new handguard and Picatinny rails provided for modern optics and lateral attachments.
-The rails are optional for the other SAF variants, but is standard on the SAF-200.
+The FAMAE SAF-200 is a modernized variant, which FAMAE and the Chilean Army are testing.
+It includes a new retractable and foldable stock, a new handguard, and Picatinny rails for modern optics and lateral attachments.
+The rails are optional for the other SAF variants but are standard on the SAF-200.

-Since 1999, Taurus have signed an agreement with FAMAE to produce the SAF under license in .40 S&W for the Brazilian law enforcement.
+Since 1999, Taurus has signed an agreement with FAMAE to produce the SAF under license in .40 S&W for Brazilian law enforcement.

 |Type:||Blowback, selective fire|